Falcon Hunting in Dubai in 1991, Documentary Photography

 On site, the falcons were kept under simple palm shelters that protected them from the sun.
 The setting was practical and unpretentious, far from any staged presentation.
 Several caretakers and trainers were responsible for the birds.

-The assignment documents the preparations, the handling of the falcons, their transport into the field, and the different stages of the training.
+The photographs document the preparations, the handling of the falcons, their transport into the field, and the different stages of the training.
 The birds wore hoods when not in action, remained perched on their stands or on the arms of their handlers, and were then prepared for hunting exercises.

 I discovered a highly structured environment, with precise gestures, routines, and clearly defined roles.
 For a foreign photographer, it was an immersion into a little-known world.